-There are no rules and procedures for the replenishment of losses because the SARB is the central bank of issue of the ZAR.
-The SAMOS Operational Procedures and Service Level Manual and the curatorship guidelines have clearly defined procedures, should a participant default.
+There are no rules or procedures for the replenishment of losses because the SARB is the central bank of issue of the ZAR.
+The SAMOS Operational Procedures and Service Level Manual as well as the curatorship guidelines have clearly defined procedures, should a participant default.